samiux/samiux.github.io/visionfive2_1.md

 ## Step 5 :

-Change the SSH setting to use password to login.
+Change the SSH setting to use user's password to login.

 ```bash
 sudo nano /etc/ssh/sshd_config